Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: introduction

-This paper is structured as follows: Section \ref{sec2} introduce the gravitational redshift and dual one-way Doppler Cancellation Scheme.
-Section \ref{sec3} introduces the measurements of dual one-way DCS and discusses the various effects, such as Doppler effect, gravitational redshift, atmospheric frequency shift, clock synchronization etc. Section \ref{sec4} applied dual one-way DCS to analyse the test of gravitational redshift in some missions.
+The remainder of this paper is organized as follows: Section \ref{sec2} introduce the gravitational redshift and dual one-way Doppler Cancellation Scheme.
+Section \ref{sec3} introduces the measurement model of dual one-way DCS and discusses the various effects, such as Doppler effect, gravitational redshift, atmospheric frequency shift, clock synchronization etc. Section \ref{sec4} applied dual one-way DCS to analyse the test of gravitational redshift in some missions.
 Section \ref{sec5} gives the conclusion.